mage-os-lab/module-catalog-data-ai/README.md

 TL;DR: use `gpt-4o`

 You can use any [model](https://platform.openai.com/docs/guides/text?api-mode=chat#choosing-a-model) that supports chat completion api, as long as they support `developer` role message

+## Security Warning

+⚠️ **Important**: When Magento is running in developer mode, this module will log the complete prompts sent to the OpenAI API to the debug log.
+This may include sensitive product data such as names, descriptions, prices, and other product attributes. **Do not enable developer mode or debug logging on production environments** as this could expose sensitive business information in log files.